JoJoJet/tryvial/README.md

 ## Overview

-The titular macro, `tryvial`, is used to perform Ok-wrapping on the return value of a function.
+The macro `try_fn` is used to perform Ok-wrapping on the return value of a function.

 Before:
 ```rust